fazland/FazlandElasticaBundle/Resources/doc/types.md

 See [cookbook/custom-properties.md](cookbook/custom-properties.md) for more information about this event.

-Handling missing results with FOSElasticaBundle
+Handling missing results with FazlandElasticaBundle
 -----------------------------------------------

-By default, FOSElasticaBundle will throw an exception if the results returned from Elasticsearch are different from the results it finds from the chosen persistence provider.
+By default, FazlandElasticaBundle will throw an exception if the results returned from Elasticsearch are different from the results it finds from the chosen persistence provider.
 This may pose problems for a large index where updates do not occur instantly or another process has removed the results from your persistence provider without